ibm-cloud-docs/cloud-shell/troubleshooting.md

 Use these tips to help troubleshoot problems that you might run into when you use {{site.data.keyword.cloud-shell_full}}.
 {: shortdesc}

 Running into issues that you can't fix?
 We want to hear about it.
-[Submit feedback](/docs/cloud-shell?topic=cloud-shell-feedback) about {{site.data.keyword.cloud-shell_short}} through our UI or Slack channel.
+[Submit feedback](/docs/cloud-shell?topic=cloud-shell-feedback) about {{site.data.keyword.cloud-shell_short}} through our UI.
+Or come chat with the development team on [{{site.data.keyword.cloud_notm}} Dev Tools Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
+After you request your invitation, sign in and join the `#ask-your-question` channel.
 {: tip}

 ## Why can't my sessions start?